developerNanda/CritiquesFeedBack/Readme.md

 # Feedback and Discussion Tracker

 This is an application designed to track feedback and discussions for a variety of users, including technical persons, sponsors, and other stakeholders.
-The app allows users to submit feedback, rate services or products, and engage in discussions about various technical issues or topics.
+The app allows users to submit feedback, rate services or products about various technical issues or topics.

 ## Features